-A In addition to the General Manager for the facility, there shall be established a Tribal

-Gaming Board of Directors which shall serve in a management oversight role over the General Manager and the day-to-day operations of the gaming operation.
+(a) In addition to the General Manager for the facility, there shall be established a Tribal Gaming Board of Directors which shall serve in a management oversight role over the General Manager and the day-to-day operations of the gaming operation.
 In the event that the Tribe enters into a management contract approved by the NIGC, the Board may delegate some or all duties to the approved management contractor.
 The Board of Directors shall oversee all non-regulatory aspects of the gaming operation.
-Regulation of the gaming operation shall be the sole responsibility of the Tribal Gaming
+Regulation of the gaming operation shall be the sole responsibility of the Tribal Gaming Commission.

-Ξ The Board of Directors shall consist of three (3) members; a Chairperson, Vice-

-Chairperson, and Director.
-Terms of office for members of the Tribal Gaming Board of Directors shall be as follows: the Chairperson shall serve an initial term of one year, with subsequent Chairpersons serving three-year terms.
-The Vice-Chairperson and other Director(s) shall serve an initial term of two years, with subsequent Vicemanagement officials, and must be licensed accordingly.
-The minimum requirements for appointment as a member of the Board of Directors are as follows:[4] Chairpersons and Directors serving three-year terms.
-The members of the Board shall be subject to the same background requirements as key employees and primary
+(b) The Board of Directors shall consist of three (3) members; initially the Board of Directors shall be the Chairman, Vice- Chairperson, and Secretary/ Treasurer of the Business Committee.
+Terms of office for members of the Tribal Gaming Board of Directors shall be two years each.
+Thereafter shall be the Business Committee and shall be for the same term as their term of office and shall be subject to the same background requirements as key employees and primary management officials, and must be licensed accordingly.
+The minimum requirements for appointment as a member of the Board of Directors are as follows:

-Two of the following:
+One [or two] of the following:

-- Degree in Business Administration, Accounting, Marketing, or an equivalent field; - Minimum five (5) years experience in business management; - Minimum two (2) years experience in casino management; or - Demonstrated knowledge of federal Indian law, the Indian Gaming Regulatory Act, and related statutes and regulations.
+• Degree in Business Administration, Accounting, Marketing, or an equivalent field;

+- Minimum five (5) years experience in business management; - Minimum two (2) years experience in casino management; or - Demonstrated knowledge of federal Indian law, the Indian Gaming Regulatory Act, and related statutes and regulations.